kellenmurphy/shib-idp-docker-wrapper/README.md

 ### redeploy.sh

 This scripts is used to re-deploy a configuration change, with `deploy.sh` being a small script that contains some intermediate steps that need to happen, but aren't reallyi.e. `quickstart.sh` runs `deploy.sh`.
 If you've stopped a container, i.e. with `./wrap.sh stop` you can use `deploy.sh` to restart it, but generally you'll just use `redeploy.sh`.
 Think of this as restarting Jetty.
 You probably won't ever run `deploy.sh`... but you will likely run `redeploy.sh` every time you adjust your running Shibboleth configuration.

+But I'm also not your mother... do you what you want! :man_shrugging:

+Note that if you're changing Shibboleth or Jetty versions it's probably best to just re-run `quickstart.sh`.
 ### wrap.sh

 Any of the scripts from [iay/shibboleth-idp-docker](https://github.com/iay/shibboleth-idp-docker) can be executed with overwritten files from the base-repo, i.e. `VERSIONS` settings with `wrap.sh` as, for example: